Amanita fulva

 Amanita fulva, commonly called the tawny grisette or the orange-brown ringless amanita, is a basidiomycete mushroom of the genus Amanita.
 It is found frequently in deciduous and coniferous forests of Europe, and possibly North America.

-Taxonomy and naming
+Taxonomy

 Amanita fulva was first described by Jacob Christian Schäffer in 1774.
 Historically, both the tawny grisette and the grisette (A. vaginata) were placed in the genus Amanitopsis due to their lack of a ring, unlike other Amanita species.
 However this distinction is now seen as insufficient to warrant a separate genus.
-Nowadays, A. fulva and similar ringless species of Amanita are placed in the section Vaginatae ss according to the classification of Bas.
+Today, A. fulva and similar ringless species of Amanita are placed in the section Vaginatae ss according to the classification of Bas.